dermesser/integer-encoding-rs/README.md

 `FixedInt` basically executes a `memcpy()` from integer values to bytestrings and back.
-Formally, it uses little-endian byte order for encoded values -- however, this crate does not check the architecture for its byte order (so if you run on non-x86 or armel or any other little-endian architecture, this might cause issues).
+Formally, it uses little-endian byte order for encoded values -- however, this crate does not check the architecture for its byte order (so if you run on a big-endian architecture, this will cause issues).

 ## VarInt